jhan24/SDVXSHEET/README.md

 # SDVXSHEET
 SDVX simulator in javascript

 Two main parts: a parser (that parses a KSH file), and a renderer (that actually renders the parsed data using D3.js and serves very basic "gameplay".
 Gameplay ticks are also completely off.
 Yes, I know WebGL would have been much better.
 I mostly used this as a quick way to practice specific sections of charts.
+I usually run it by running `python -m SimpleHTTPServer`.

 Does not work with songs that have BPM changes.
 Also, newer KSH files appear to be out of sync with audio.